Skip to main content

 Using the existing computational models for reasoning about multi-agent strategic behavior, we have continued the study of the concepts of equilibrium and rational behavior.
 We have studied algorithmic properties of equilibrium checking and their establishment and considered specification languages that are suitable for defining interactions between multiple agents.

-Our new model of multi-agent communication and collaboration is the basis for continuing our work on distributed reactive synthesis in the rest of the project period.
-The combination of message passing, and variable reading is unique and the model greatly diverges from the models used in the existing approaches for synthesis and multi-agent reasoning.
-Currently, Multi-agent System (MAS) modelling uses formalisms tailored for hardware/software verification.
+Our new model of multi-agent communication and collaboration constitutes a major new achievement.
+The combination of message passing, and variable reading builds on existing state of the art in concurrency and extends it.
+The model incorporates the ability to choose partners for communication in flexible, ad-hoc, and changeable ways in a unique way.
+It also greatly diverges from the models used in the existing approaches for synthesis and multi-agent reasoning, which mostly use formalisms tailored for hardware/software verification.
 By providing a bespoke formalism, many of the tedious modelling tasks required to support MAS (e.g. communication and coalition formation) are much more easily supported.
+We know how to distribute tasks for agents using our computational model in two cases: when communication topology is restricted and when information is allowed to be widely disseminated.